 The teaching of Science is inclusive for every child.
 Our Science curriculum is broad, balanced and differentiated, ensuring the progressive development of knowledge and skills.
-Science is taught as a separate discrete lesson but will be linked to our Cornerstones Curriculum topic work where appropriate.
+Science is taught as a separate discrete subject.
 We encourage our children to be curious about natural phenomena and be excited by the process of understanding the world around them.
 Key scientific terminology and concepts will be in introduced and built upon across our schools.
 Pupils are encouraged to work scientifically and be able to carry out simple tests and experiments using equipment to gather and record data.
 Children will learn about plants, animals including humans, materials, habitats, rocks and soils, light, forces, states of matter, sounds, electricity, earth and space and evolution and inheritance.
 Visits such as the Space Centre and Sublime Science and a dedicated science week enhances the delivery of our curriculum and encourages children to develop a love for Science.

 Our Science curriculum is progressive throughout the whole school;

 - Based upon the 2014 Primary National Curriculum, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.

 - Use Snap Science to help build our curriculum.
 Teachers use the progression of knowledge and skills document to plan lessons.

 - Teaching focuses on enabling children to think as scientists.

 - Science provides excellent opportunities to enhance the learning of more able pupils through the investigations, analysing sources and writing extending pieces.